-Barry has given masterclasses at the Paris Conservatoire (France), George Mason University (USA), Trinity Laban Conservatoire (UK) and major universities across Australia.
-He has adjudicated for The Adolphe Sax International Competition (Belgium), the Gisborne International Music Competition (New Zealand) and the and the finals of Symphony Australia Young Performers Awards (Australia).
+Barry has led masterclasses at prominent Australian universities and premier institutions such as the Paris Conservatoire in France, George Mason University in the US, and Trinity Laban Conservatoire in the UK.
+He has adjudicated for The Adolphe Sax International Competition (Belgium), the Gisborne International Music Competition (New Zealand) and the finals of Symphony Australia Young Performers Awards (Australia).

-Since 1996, Barry’s close association with over 120 composers has led to the publication of around 15,000 works.
+His collaborations with 120 composers have led to the publication of roughly 15,000 works.
 Barry has rallied composers writing the most advanced concert music to remember also the developing players who require a stimulating and original repertoire of their own.
 Barry encourages musicians to perform not only the newest music, but also the best new music.
 His own pedagogical books help to guide thousands of developing musicians each year and his 120 published works are available exclusively from Reed Music.

-An enthusiastic traveller Barry has visited around 70 countries and continues to compose and perform.
+An enthusiastic traveller, he has visited over 85 countries and continues to perform and compose.